Do you ever think that sometimes travel can be over-planned? Sometimes the best experiences just happen without any planning.

 At the same time, tourism in the destinations less traveled by foreign tourists has been suffering hard times.
 Attracting foreign guests can be seen as an opportunity for some, and a risk for others.
 Either way, it is difficult for them to both attract new foreign guests and to ensure that the guest's behavior is consistent and not disruptive of their core local base.

 The Result Is Iwakan (違和感)

 The combination of the language gap in cultural barriers result in Iwakan.

 Iwakan is defined as an uncomfortable feeling, feeling out of place or a general sense of discomfort.
-I think we all feel this from time to time when we travel, but more so in a place like Japan where the culture has a strong focus on politeness, appropriateness of behavior, shrouded in a set of complex, unwritten rules.
+I think we all feel this from time to time when we travel, but even more so in a place like Japan given that are are so many more unknowns.

 Iwakan can be felt by either party - for example the service staff at a restaurant, or the guest.
 Iwakan is contagious as well - the discomfort of either one will spread to the other.
 Some people have the natural ability to minimize these feelings regardless of linguistic gap; sadly most of us are not so gifted and the avoidance of this feeling can cause us to bypass unique experiences, especially in places that are less visited by mainstream tourism.

 Tabitori Travel Network is a curated affiliation of service providers (restaurants, lodging, events, attractions, etc.) that are certified "foreigner friendly".
 Members of the network will have been selected as welcoming to foreign guests.
 Both service providers and guests will also have materials that are designed to reduce cultural friction, such as standardized menu translations, use guides and cultural tips.
 Guests can understand what are the unique local and regional aspects of of their experience are, and the proper etiquette of being a polite guest.
 Service providers will also understand the unique feelings of foreign guests and what to expect.